testssl/testssl.sh/.github/ISSUE_TEMPLATE/bug_report.md

 **Command line to reproduce (or docker command)**

 Which was your command line?
-In addition the target of your scan if often needed to reproduce what happend.
+In addition the target of your scan is often needed to reproduce what happened.
 If you don't want to disclose it publicly: ``grep SWCONTACT testssl.sh``.

 **Expected behavior**